ktwiener/EpiReadings/_posts/2022-10-08-westreich-table2-fallacy-2012.md

 tags: [causal inference, westreich, confounders]
 ---

-### Westreich and Greenland (2012) The Table 2 Fallacy: Presenting and Interpreting Confounder and Modifier Coefficients
 _Westreich D, Greenland S. The Table 2 Fallacy: Presenting and Interpreting Confounder and Modifier Coefficients.
 American Journal of Epidemiology 2013;177(4):292–8._

 #### Motivation